 Step #2: Encourage Your Followers to Post with Your Hashtag

 You can create a hashtag and wait for it to grow organically.
-However, the best way is to encourage followers and users to save time with having many content at your table to choose from.
+However, the best way is to encourage followers and users to save time with having many contents at your table to choose from.
 Thus, more creative and interesting things at your fingertips. you can push your followers to produce more content for your hashtag by offering awards and prizes.
 This can be done by building a contest.
 The more content created the more available option to choose for best post/content to share on your social feed.

 Step #3: Collect the Best UGC from Instagram

 Once you have people using your branded hashtag, it’s time to collect the best user-generated content and post it on your Instagram feed.
 One way to do this is to search your hashtag on Instagram and take screenshots of each photo to repost, but that can be hard to keep track of.
 Not to mention that it degrades the quality of the photo too!
 If you want to keep the original quality of each photo, you can use an Instagram marketing platform like Regrann for android and Instant for IOS to repost Instagram photos (for free!).